Public Health (Specialist Community Public Health Nursing)

 Return to Health Visiting

-For further information regarding Return to Health Visiting email HAS CPD or call 0117 32 81158.
+For further information regarding Return to Health Visiting email the Health and Applied Sciences (HAS) Team at firstname.lastname@example.org or call 0117 32 81158.

 During the course you will gain experiences in a range of different settings and areas of professional practice through collaborative working and inter-professional learning covering the following areas: